psalmer-balanza/bashdb-cheers/bashdb-final-project-main/README.md

 then
 `npm run startServer`

+Please ensure that the included database is running (preferrably on WampServer)

 For streamers:
 1. Navigate to `chrome://flags/#unsafely-treat-insecure-origin-as-secure` in Chrome.
 2. Find and enable the `Insecure origins treated as secure` section (see below).